mea-ola/assets/README.md

 Should be run from the command line

-`<blender executable> -b creatureGenerator.blend -y -P make_creature.py -- --random <scale> <number of creatures>`
+`<blender executable> -b creatureGenerator.blend -y -P make_creature.py -- --random <number of creatures>`

 for example:
-`blender -b creatureGenerator.blend -y -P make_creature.py -- --random 1 1`
+`blender -b creatureGenerator.blend -y -P make_creature.py -- --random 1`

 params if you wanna do it manually (like a loser)